EdwinVW/pitstop/README.md

 }
 ```

+For this environment, the downstream hosts and ports are statically configured in the Ocelot configuration-file.
 The first routing-rule matches `http://<host>/api/customers` for getting all the customers.
 The second rule matches `http://<host>/api/customers/<whatever>`.
 Because everything that is specified as `<whatever>` after `/api/customers/` is forwarded to the downstream API, I only need to specify routing-rules for each individual API controller.
 ASP.NET Core MVC routing in the downstream API that is called will take care of the rest.

 This approach saves me from having to write lots of configuration.
 Especially for the WorkshopManagement API which serves up several resources: